H1B Lawyer in Phoenix, AZ

 Our Law Firm is committed to becoming the best Law Firm for Latino, migrant, and Spanish speaking communities in Arizona.

-H1B Visas are a sought-after work visa for skilled workers within the United States.
-They allow employers to remain competitive in the global economy and workforce.
-It also allows them to fill positions that cannot otherwise get filled by the U.S. workforce alone.
+H-1B visas are sought-after work permits for skilled workers living in the United States.
+They allow employers to maintain American competitiveness in the global economy and workforce.
+It also allows employers to fill occupations that cannot otherwise get filled by the U.S. workforce alone.

-If you are curious about an H1B Visa, what it means, and what it can do for you, you’ve come to the right place.
+If you’re curious about an H-1B visa, what it means, and what it can do for you, you’ve come to the right place.
 Here, we’ll break down the aspects of this permit and what’s required of you to get one.
-Our Phoenix-based immigration lawyers have years of experience in successfully representing immigration cases.
-We are more than prepared to help you start and complete your H1B Visa application.
+Our Phoenix-based immigration law firm has years of experience in successfully representing immigration cases while prioritizing every attorney-client relationship.
+We are more than prepared to help you start and complete your H-1B visa application.

 What Are H1B Visas?

-H1B Visas are legal permits that allow a foreign national to work within the United States for a certain period of time.
-The visa grants U.S. companies the ability to employ workers in specific skilled labor areas.
-These areas might include:
+H-1B visas are basically work permits that allow a foreign worker to obtain U.S. employment for a certain period of time.
+The visa grants U.S. companies the ability to employ workers in a specialty occupation.
+These occupations might include:

 - Financial institutions

 As a general rule, any graduate-level profession that requires a bachelor’s degree or a higher degree requirement might fall under H-1B visa qualifications.
 In the case that you don’t have a bachelor’s degree, you may still qualify under certain conditions.
 If you can prove that your work experience or skills are equal to that of higher education, you may be able to attain this visa.

 Individuals cannot apply for H-1B visas by themselves.
 They must ask an employer to submit the paperwork on their behalf.